Dr Matthew Craven

 Other academic activities

-- I have taught many Royal Institute Mathematics Masterclasses, the most recent in March 2018.
+- I have taught many Royal Institute Mathematics Masterclasses and outreach events, the most recent in July 2019.

-- I am on the editorial board for Applied Computational Intelligence and Soft Computing.
-Also I was a Review Committee member for GECCO 2009 (GA Track), a Programme Committee member for GECCO 2010 and GECCO 2011 (both GA Track), a Programme Committee member for the GECCO-UP Workshop 2013 and a Review Committee member for the VizGEC Workshop in 2015-2018.
+- I review for the Journal of Operational Research (JORS) and Applied Soft Computing, among others.
+I was a Programme Committee member for the GECCO-UP Workshop 2013 and GECCO 2019, and a Review Committee member for the VizGEC Workshop in 2015-2019.